i-huzaifa-arshad/Task_Management_API/README.md

-# Dockerized Task Management Django Application (For Selteq)
+# Dockerized Task Management Django Application

 This repository contains a Dockerized Task Management Django application that uses a Microsoft SQL Server database along with Redis and Celery for asynchronous task handling.